Take a look at our

 Re: Likely counterfeit battery with genuine-looking Lenovo label

 Need help with Linux or FreeBSD?
-Catch me on IRC: I'm ThinkRob on FreeNode and EFnet.
+PM or catch me on IRC: I'm ThinkRob on FreeNode and EFnet.

 Re: Likely counterfeit battery with genuine-looking Lenovo label